 Your personal data – what is it?

 “Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 Identification can be by the information alone or in conjunction with any other information.
-The processing of personal data is governed by the Data Protection Bill/Act 2017 the General Data Protection Regulation 2016/679 (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act 1998.
+The processing of personal data is governed by the Data Protection Act 2018 the UK General Data Protection Regulation (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act 1998.

 Who are we?

 This Privacy Notice is provided to you by the Titus Trust of 12 Lime Tree Mews, 2 Lime Walk, Oxford, OX3 7DZ (herein after referred to as the Trust).
 The Operations Director is the Data Controller for your data, contact details: firstname.lastname@example.org and 01865 760 944.

 The Trust conducts its activities through both its central team and the three Camp Groups listed below:

 - Gloddaeth holidays